prof-rossetti/internet-technologies/exercises/express-app/checkpoints/8-database.md

 After setting up the database and configuring the credentials file, we should be able to update our app to fetch data from the database.

-First create a new file called "firestore-service.js" in a new "services subdirectory, and place the following contents inside:
+First create a new file called "firestore-service.js" in a new "services" subdirectory, and place the following contents inside:

 ```js
 // this is the "services/firestore-service.js" file...